 The Ewings were a fictional Texas oil family who loved money, power, and the legendary Southfork Ranch, their massive familial estate.
 Southfork Ranch, the setting of many of the most infamous moments from the series, was extremely real, however, and viewers have been eager to see it in person since the show’s earliest days.

-The new owners officially changed the name to Southfork Ranch, and opened the grounds and house to the public, turning it into a mecca to television’s hottest drama.
+The new owners officially changed the name to Southfork Ranch, and opened the grounds and house to the public.
+It soon became a mecca to fans of television’s hottest drama.
 It’s estimated that in 1984, when the show was at its most popular, over 1 million fans came to Southfork Ranch.

 Twenty years after its successful first run ended, Dallas remains a huge draw—and visitors continue to line up for tours of the ranch.
-The grand mansion and orderly grounds entice both fans of the show and visitors to Dallas who wish to get out the city to see the real Texas.
+The grand mansion and orderly grounds entice fans of the show who wish to get out of the city to see the real Texas.

-The show makes the Ewing's home seem as if it takes up about a third of the state, but how big is Southfork Ranch, really?
-The property, now worth approximately $6 million, covers over 300 acres and includes the 5,900-square-foot Ewing Mansion, herds of horses and cattle, barns, a large event and conference space, and numerous other buildings.
+The show makes the Ewing's home seem as if it takes up about a third of the state, but how big is Southfork Ranch?
+The property, now worth approximately $6 million, covers over 300 acres.
+It includes the 5,900-square-foot Ewing Mansion, herds of horses and cattle, barns, a large event and conference space, and numerous other buildings.

 Southfork Ranch Tours

 Southfork Ranch draws approximately 400,000 visitors a year.
-Once you drive through the iconic Southfork Ranch sign, your experience begins.
+Once you drive through the iconic Southfork Ranch sign, your Dallas ranch vacation begins.

 The Visitor Center is full of incredible memorabilia, including handprints, autographs, Lucy’s wedding dress, and video interviews with the show’s cast.
 The Visitor Center is also home to the Ranch Roundup Store, the perfect place to pick up some fun branded collectibles, or for a photo op.

 Next, take a tram ride right to the Ewing Mansion.
-The scenery is beautiful—look out for grand oak trees, a bounty of wild song birds, and the classic silhouette of one of the 20 proud Texas Longhorns that call the Southfork Ranch home.
+The scenery is beautiful.
+Look out for grand oak trees, wild songbirds, and the classic silhouette the proud Texas Longhorns that call the Southfork Ranch home.

-The Ewing Mansion is your next stop, where you can learn about the characters, the actors, the production, and maybe even some tantalizing gossip about what really happened during filming.
-The tour guides are some of the best you’ll encounter, and many of them have been leading tours for years.
+The Ewing Mansion is your next stop.
+Learn about the characters, the actors, the production, and maybe even some tantalizing gossip about what really happened during filming.
+The tour guides are some of the best you’ll encounter.
+Many have been leading tours for years.